dmitrdv123/janedoe/README.md

 - payment: Payment settings is 1 - usdt, 2 - bnb.
 I have bnb and I dont have usdt.
 When I am switching to bnb blockchain I need to automatically choose bnb (need to choose token with no conversion and with enough balance).
 - frontend: if user choose language and then go to another frontend then it should be set to the same lang
 - payment: need to show balances in blockchain dropdown or in account dropdown in top menu
+- payment: if error happens during convert and pay on payment stage then we need to show that conversion is done and we dont need to convert again
 - account: payment settings page - there is a blink when warning "no blockchains" shown despite it is exist
 - aws:
   - aws: make appservice private to access only from api gateway